 The First Movers Fellowship Experience

-Over the past 15 years, Aspen BSP has convened leadership development experts from around the world to consider what kind of leaders we need to ensure that companies integrate social and environmental value with financial success.
+For more than 15 years, the Aspen Institute Business & Society Program has convened experts from around the world to consider what kind of leaders we need to ensure that companies integrate social and environmental value with financial success.
 And we have studied how we can develop leaders with this vision and ability.
 The First Movers Fellowship program transforms what we have learned from this decade-long inquiry into practice.

 Each four-day seminar weaves together a program that includes skill building in innovation and leadership, time and tools for reflection, intensive project work, and collaboration with a community of innovators.